cea-hpc/modules/doc/source/module.rst

  workaround is enabled, an alternative *module* alias is defined which fixes the history mechanism issue.
 However the alternative definition of the *module* alias weakens shell evaluation of the code produced by modulefiles.
- Characters with special meaning for Tcsh shell (like *{* and *}*) may not be used anymore in shell alias definition elsewhere the evaluation of the code produced by modulefiles will return a syntax error.
+ Characters with a special meaning for Tcsh shell (like *{* and *}*) may not be used anymore in shell alias definition otherwise the evaluation of the code produced by modulefiles will return a syntax error.

 .. _LMFILES: